This page contains the reference manual for the Simulation tab in the ExplosiaFX object.

 This is the minimum fuel value in a given voxel which is subject to dissipation.
 Smaller values will not be affected by dissipation.

 This setting acts to reduce velocity over time.
 You can see this in these videos, which have display set to speed.
-In the first, velocity damp is zero, in the second it is set to 3:
+In the first, velocity damp is zero, in the second it is set to 5.
+Note that red areas are the areas of highest speed:

 UVW Update Frames